Understanding Postpartum Depression

 Thinking about death or suicide

 You may be weepy and tired right after giving birth.
 These feelings are normal.
 They’re sometimes called the “baby blues.”
 These blues go away after 2 or 3 weeks.
-Postpartum (meaning “after birth”) depression lasts much longer and is more severe.
+However, postpartum (meaning “after birth”) depression lasts much longer and is more severe than the "baby blues".
 It can make you feel sad and hopeless.
-You may also fear that your baby will be harmed.
-And you may worry about being a bad mother.
+You may also fear that your baby will be harmed and worry about being a bad mother.

 The exact cause of postpartum depression isn’t known.
 It may be due to changes in your hormones during and after childbirth.
 You may also be tired from caring for your baby and adjusting to being a mother.
 All these factors may make you feel depressed.
 In some cases, your genes may also play a role.